raptIRJuan/RecentDocsMRU/README.md

 * This is not an original idea.
 Eric Opdyke ([@EricOpdyke](https://twitter.com/EricOpdyke)) created a similar script long ago.
 You can find it here: https://github.com/eopdyke/RecentDocs-MRU-Parser.
 However, Eric's script needs to be run on Windows due to the use of python's winreg module.
 I wanted something that I could run on OS X, or Ubuntu, as well as Windows.
 * Willi Ballenthin ([@williballenthin](https://twitter.com/williballenthin)) for his python-registry project.
 It makes pulling keys and values from the registry easy.
 * Dan ([@4n6k](https://twitter.com/4n6k)) for a great [post](http://www.4n6k.com/2014/02/forensics-quickie-pinpointing-recent.html) regarding this artifact.
+* drwicid (https://github.com/drwicid) for updating the script for python 3.